atreyeem99/ORCA-keywords/README.md

 - `OrbWin=6,8,0,2000` Orbital Window that defines orbital excitation space
 - `DoHeff true` Requests calculation of G-tenosrs and ZFS
 - `DoEPR true` Requests calculation of G-tenosrs, ZFS and HFCs
+- `NDoubGtensor 1 #Kramers doublets to account for the g tensor calculations